Artist: Chen Hongshou (Chinese, 1599–1652)

 Period: Ming dynasty (1368–1644)

 Medium: Album of twelve paintings; ink on paper

 Dimensions: Image (each leaf): 7 x 7 in.
 (17.8 x 17.8 cm)

 Credit Line: Gift of Mr. and Mrs. Wan-go H. C. Weng, 2005

 Accession Number: 2005.112a–l

-This album, a tour de force by the precocious twenty-one-year-old artist, plays on the theme of reality versus illusion: the moon is shown reflected in a basin of water, a flower next to its image in a mirror, and a butterfly being attracted to chrysanthemums painted on a silk fan.
-In the fan painting, Chen emphasizes the multiple levels of his artifice by incorporating his signature within the composition and by screening one wing of the butterfly with the fan, forcing us to view the butterfly through the painting as well as through the medium of painting.
-Other artful manipulations are represented by a miniature potted garden or pencai (bonsai in Japanese), which demonstrates how human beings can transform nature, and by a twig with worm-eaten leaves, which underscores how nature constantly transforms itself.
+This album plays on the theme of reality versus illusion.
+The moon is reflected in a basin of water, a flower is next to its image in a mirror, and a butterfly is attracted to chrysanthemums painted on a silk fan.
+Chen emphasized the multiple levels of his artifice on this album leaf by incorporating his signature within the composition of the fan painting and by screening one wing of the butterfly with the fan, forcing us to view the insect through the painting as well as through the medium of painting.
+Other artful manipulations are represented by a miniature potted garden, or penzai (bonsai, in Japanese), which shows how man can transform nature, and by a twig with worm-eaten leaves, which underscores how nature constantly transforms itself.

-There is no precedent in scholar painting for such symbolic still-life subjects.
-Instead, these highly sophisticated images, which relate to the ornamental designs found on deluxe crafts of the period, including molded ink-cakes, printed stationery, and the carved decoration of Yixing ceramics, reflect Chen Hongshou's early involvement in creating woodblock illustrations for novels and dramas.
+There is no precedent for these symbolic still-life subjects in scholar painting.
+Instead, these highly sophisticated images, which relate to the ornamental designs found on deluxe crafts of the time, including molded ink cakes, printed stationery, and the carved decoration of Yixing ceramics, reflect Chen Hongshou's early involvement in creating woodblock illustrations for novels and dramas.